Brutenis/ES6-Fullscreen-Slider/README.md

 # ES6-Fullscreen-Slider
-Easily configurable, responsive fullscreen image slider, ready to use on your website.
+Easily configurable and responsive fullscreen image slider, ready to use on your website.

 ## Getting Started
 These instructions will help you implement a copy of the slider on your project and configure to your own preference.